Torquay-Jan Juc

 Due to servicing and environmental constraints, these towns will not play a significant role in meeting future land supply needs for the municipality and instead, the ongoing sustainability of towns will be the focus.

-The draft Strategy includes a principle to:
+The Strategy includes a principle:

 • Maintain the unique character of the shire’s hinterland towns.